magdalenahuget/myAzureApp/README.md

+# This repo is only for testing Azure depoloyment functionality on simple example Application.
 # Spring Blog

 This is a sample blog application that I created to use as an example of how to take a Spring Boot application to production.